Current lab members

 Mainly working at the Swiss Ornithological Institute, I joined the Kokkonuts as an external PhD student.
 I am a wildlife ecologist with a particular interest in conservation biology, animal movement ecology and resource selection by animals.
 In my PhD I aim to find out how to reconcile the demands of forest habitat specialists with forest management.
 Enjoying the challenges of field work, I am working with the white-backed woodpecker, a rare and endangered species typically inhabiting primeval forests, in the Swiss and Austrian Alps.

 I spent 2022 in Hanna’s group as a postdoc and lecturer.
 I did my PhD at ETH Zurich, studying mating-system evolution in hermaphrodites, then moved to Oxford for a postdoc in Tim Coulson’s lab, where I gained familiarity with mathematical modelling and investigated the plastic and genetic causes of life-history variation in Trinidadian guppies.
 In spring 2022, I replaced Hanna as the teacher of two undergraduate courses during her sabbatical.
-Now in 2023, I start an SNSF Swiss Postdoctoral Fellowship in Lukas Keller’s lab at UZH to study how environmental variation impacts microevolutionary change and its predictability.
+After (2023) an SNSF Swiss Postdoctoral Fellowship in Lukas Keller’s lab at UZH to study how environmental variation impacts microevolutionary change and its predictability, I got a faculty position in Lund (Sweden) to continue working on life history questions.

 I did my MSc on genetic correlation between flower size and seed size (Norway), where I discussed functional integration and canalisation of seed size.
 For my PhD with the Kokkonuts, which I finished in early 2022, I studied maintenance of local adaptation to intertidal environment in the midge Clunio marinus.
 I am interested in both theoretical and empirical studies – indeed, my PhD thesis had both!